pippinbarr/cc/1/activities/dodging-covid19.md

 First we will want to start a fresh project using the p5 template project for this activity.

-1. Download [template-p5-project.zip](https://pippinbarr.github.io/cart253-2020/templates/template-p5-project.zip) and unzip it
+1. Download the [Template p5 project](../templates/template-p5-project.zip) and unzip it
 2. Rename the folder from `template-p5-project` to `04-dodging-covid-19`
 3. Move the folder into your `cart253` repository folder inside the `activities` folder
 4. In GitHub Desktop, commit with a message like "A4: Started the COVID-19 activity" and push